 This is it.
 Finally.
-This is the year you’re going to read the Bible cover to cover.
+This is the time you’re going to read the Bible cover to cover.
 Even Numbers?
 Especially Numbers.
-You tell yourself that after the year that was 2020, a fresh discipline for your spiritual walk will do you good.
+You tell yourself that after the season you just experienced, a fresh discipline for your spiritual walk will do you good.
 The Bible is God’s Word and taking it seriously will do you good.

 But you know how it goes.
 Genesis and Exodus go pretty well.
 Leviticus and Numbers are a little more difficult, but you power through.
 But then by the time you hit Deuteronomy, you’re starting to wonder if you’re really cut out to read the Bible all the way through in a single year, and it’s not even March yet.
 You decide to try Infinite Jest again instead.

 That’s understandable.
 Contrary to popular belief, the Bible is a complicated book.
 We take classes on how to read Shakespeare and Dickinson — it’s not surprising that reading the Bible might take a little extra effort too.
 But one thing that might be tripping up your Bible reading has less to do with the content itself than the way we approach the content.
 It’s a way of reading the Bible through a collectivist lens — something that would have been second nature to the Bible’s original audience but is utterly foreign to most contemporary Americans.
 But if we can learn how to shift our perspective away from individualism and see the Bible through collectivist eyes, we might not only find a richer understanding of the Bible, but a healthier overall spiritual life too.

 That’s the theory of Dr. Randy Richards, provost at Palm Beach Atlantic University.
 He co-authored Misreading the Bible With Individualist Eyes, which applies his years of experience and research towards helping Western Christians understand some of their own internal biases that shift the original meaning of some significant biblical teachings.